2007–08 Kansas State Wildcats men's basketball team: Incoming signees

 2007 saw the Wildcats put together one of the nation's strongest signing classes, ranked 1st according to Scout.com, 2nd according to Rivals.com, and 5th according to ESPN.com.
-PF Beasley (Washington, D.C.) is the standout of the class, but is far from being its only talented member.
+PF Beasley (Washington, D.C.) was the standout of the class but was far from being its only talented member.
 The Wildcats signed two talented PGs in Fred Brown (West Palm Beach, Florida) and Jacob Pullen (Maywood, Illinois) and added SF Andre Gilbert (Brooklyn Park, Minnesota), a JUCO transfer with Division I experience.
 KSU signed a pair of talented players from the Patterson School in North Carolina in SF Dominique Sutton (Durham, North Carolina) and PF Jamar Samuels (Washington, D.C.).
-Both will attend prep school for the Fall 2007 semester to improve their grades and will join the team at the start of the Spring 2008 semester.
+Both attended prep school for the Fall 2007 semester to improve their grades to join the team at the start of the Spring 2008 semester.

 Though scheduled to graduate from high school in the Spring of 2007, SF Bill Walker (Huntington, West Virginia) finished high school early and enrolled at KSU for the 2007 Spring Semester and was allowed to join the team immediately in December of the 2006–07 season.
 However, he was injured in just his sixth game at KSU and opted to redshirt for the remainder of the season.
 He will resume his freshman season of eligibility in 2007–08.
 PF Ron Anderson (Upper Marlboro, Maryland), a long time AAU teammate of Beasley's, rounded out the class when he was offered a scholarship after a strong AAU showing in the Summer of 2007.